 Cons

-- Not a full contract lifecycle management platform (no workflow routing or e-signatures)
+- Not a full contract lifecycle management platform (no obligation tracking or workflow routing)

-- Credit-based system on Plus plan caps reviews at 50/month
+- Credit-based system on the Plus plan caps reviews at 50/month

 2. Harvey AI, best for BigLaw and enterprise legal departments

-Harvey is the dominant AI platform in BigLaw, used by a majority of the AmLaw 100 and Fortune 500 in-house legal departments.
+Harvey is the dominant AI platform in BigLaw, used by about half of the AmLaw 100 and many Fortune 500 in-house legal departments.
 Built on custom-trained models fine-tuned on vast amounts of legal data, Harvey differentiates itself with an agentic architecture that orchestrates multiple models together, using different LLMs depending on the task.

-The Workflow Builder, launched in mid-2025, allows firms to create custom multi-step processes that chain AI actions together.
-Over 25,000 custom workflows have been built by Harvey's clients to date.
-Harvey Vault handles document analysis at scale (up to 10,000 documents per vault), and the Agentic Word integration brings planning and reviewing capabilities directly into Microsoft Word.
-The platform serves 1,000+ customers across 60 countries.
+The Workflow Builder lets firms create custom multi-step processes that chain AI actions together, and clients have built 25,000+ custom workflows and agents to date.
+In May 2026 Harvey added Agent Builder and a library of 500+ prebuilt agents.
+Harvey Vault handles document analysis at scale (up to 10,000 documents per vault), and the Agentic Word integration brings planning and review directly into Microsoft Word.
+The platform now serves 1,500+ customers and 142,000+ lawyers across 60+ countries.

 Key features

-- Workflow Builder for creating custom agentic processes with linked AI steps
+- Workflow Builder and Agent Builder for custom agentic processes with linked AI steps

 - Harvey Vault for large-scale document analysis and data extraction (up to 10,000 documents)